List of Formula One broadcasters: France

 Full live coverage is available in France on Canal+.
 Current main commentator is the journalist Julien Fébreau, alongside the 1997 Canadian world champion Jacques Villeneuve.
 Former driver Franck Montagny and reporter Laurent Dupin are giving analysis from the paddock and pit lane.

 Germany

 Since 2021, full live coverage is available on Sky Sport.
 Coverage led by Peter Hardenacke while commentary is provided by Sascha Roos alongside former F1 drivers Ralf Schumacher and Timo Glock.
 Sandra Baumgartner handling paddock reports.
 Coverage also available in Austria.

 Greece

-In Greece, the commentators for COSMOTE TV (pay TV) are Kostas Psarras with Giannis-Marios Papadopoulos.
-In free-to-air coverage from ERT, main commentators are Nikos Korovilas with Ilias Papaioannou.
+In Greece, the commentators for ANT1 and ANT1+ are Takis Pournarakis and Panos Seitanides, with occasional comment from Georgis Markogiannis.